muhammadayan1208/freeCodeCamp-JavaScript-Algorithms-and-Data-Structures./Assignment-2/README.md

-- Learning Basic JavaScript Form freeCodeCamp (FCC) Project of Building a Calorie Counter.
+- Learning Basic JavaScript Form freeCodeCamp (FCC) Project Of Building a Calorie Counter.
 It is a very common and useful project to learn and improve JavaScript.